vladertel/office-printer/README.md

 1. Start a chat with your bot on Telegram
 2. If you're an authorized user:
    - Send the `/start` command to initialize the bot
-   - Send any text message containing only ASCII characters
+   - Send any text message containing only ASCII characters to print it as a citation
+   - Use the `/reasons` command to select from predefined citation reasons (including your custom reasons)
    - Messages with non-ASCII characters (emojis, special symbols, etc.) will be rejected
 3. Unauthorized users will receive an error message and their attempts will be logged